avramandrei/UPB-FinCausal-2020-Task-1/README.md

 # UPB FinCausal 2020 Task 1

 This repository contains the ensemble used by the UPB team to obtain the 2nd place at the [FinCausal 2020](http://wp.lancs.ac.uk/cfie/fincausal2020/) Task 1.
 The ensemble is composed of five Transformer-based models: Bert-Large, RoBERTa-Large, ALBERT-Base, FinBERT-Base and SciBERT-base.
+The training of the models was done using the [HuggingFace](https://github.com/huggingface/transformers) library.

 <p align="center">
   <img src="https://raw.githubusercontent.com/avramandrei/UPB-FinCausal-2020-Task-1/main/resources/Ensemble-Figure.png">